 |ReplyAll alerts you before unintentionally replying all, or if you are a confidential BCC recipient of the e-mail.|

-This sample demonstrates how to find an item in the Draft folder by its Subject.
+This sample demonstrates how to find an item by its Subject.
 If found, a copy will be created an displayed.
 You can edit and send that copy without changing the original draft.

-Here the template is called 'Template 1'.
+Add a subfolder to the Draft folder, call it My Templates and save your templates there where they won't bother you.
+The template itself is called 'Template 1'.
 Replace it by the subject of your template.
 You can call the macro by pressing ALT+F8.
 If you want to use several templates this way, simply copy the Draft_1 function, and give each function any unique name.

 (Here is a similar function)